SeniorMars/seniormars.com/content/posts/trilogy/index.md

 I've come to see these connections not just as formal correspondences, but as a roadmap for the future of computation itself.
 As quantum computing continues to mature and topological data analysis becomes more prevalent, this unified framework will likely serve as the theoretical foundation for the next generation of programming languages and computational systems.

 This tetralogy isn't a static endpoint – it's an invitation to explore.
 What happens when we apply other transformations?
 What about probabilistic computation, or continuous computation?
-Each new perspective adds another dimension to our understanding, revealing computation to be not just a tool, but a profound mathematical structure that connects the deepest ideas in mathematics, physics, and logic.
+Each new perspective adds another dimension to our understanding, revealing computation to be not just a tool, but a mathematical structure that connects the deepest ideas in mathematics, physics, and logic.

 And perhaps that's the most beautiful insight of all – that computation, in its essence, isn't just about algorithms and machines.
 It's about the fundamental structure of information and transformation, something that permeates not just computer science, but mathematics and reality itself.